 A warm welcome starts your new resident off on the right foot.
-Kind gestures, helpful information, and thoughtful touches add up to leave a lasting impression.
+Kind gestures, a helpful tenant welcome letter, and thoughtful touches add up to leave a lasting impression.
 Read on to learn how you can effectively welcome new residents to your apartment community.

 Here are the top five ways to welcome new residents to your building:

 - Send a thorough tenant welcome letter in advance

 - Provide household essentials

 Your residents want to feel like your building is their home, not like they’re just another customer.
 And what better way to welcome them home than with a handwritten note?

 Handwritten notes provide an unbeatable personal touch.
 In fact, a 2018 study by two university professors found that handwritten notes boost positive emotions and well-being in recipients (and senders!) — those warm, fuzzy feelings that you remember long after the note is gone.

 Purchase small blank cards or thank you notes in bulk so that you’re always stocked for move-ins.
 Before move-in day, leave your note on the door or in the kitchen for your new resident to find.
 Keep it simple, friendly, and personal.
 Your goal is to show that you thought of them during a transition in their life.

 2. Send a thorough tenant welcome letter in advance